buda-base/ewts-converter/README.md

 ## License

-For simplicity reasons, we distribute our modifications only under the [Apache 2.0 Licens](LICENSE), but the original version had this statement:
+For simplicity reasons, we distribute our modifications only under the [Apache 2.0 License](LICENSE), but the original version had this statement:

 ```txt
 This library is Free Software.
 You can redistribute it or modify it, under